 Those who have few or no signs or symptoms of cancer

 Many people included in the five-year survival rate live much longer than�five years after diagnosis.
 Also, the statistic is based on people diagnosed and initially treated more than�five years ago, so it?s possible that the outlook could be better today.
 People who are newly diagnosed often have a more favorable outlook because of improvements in treatment.

 Survival rates are based on large groups of people.
 They cannot be used to predict what will happen to�one particular person.
 No two people are exactly alike.
 Treatment and responses to treatment vary greatly.

 What are the survival rates for primary bone cancer?

-For all bone and joint cancers combined, the five-year survival rate is�about�70�percent.
+For all bone cancers combined, the five-year survival rate is�about�70�percent.
 However, this varies by cancer type and stage.